All age safeguarding

 Lancashire and South Cumbria ICB is committed to the principles and statutory responsibilities in safeguarding children and adults at risk, we are dedicated to ensure that these principles are applied in all of the work we do with our patients, their families and carers.

-All Age Safeguarding means protecting an adult’s and child’s right to live in safety, free from abuse and neglect.
+All age safeguarding means protecting an adult’s and child’s right to live in safety, free from abuse and neglect.
 It is about people and organisations working together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult and child’s wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action.

 Staff must know what to do if there is a concern about an adult or child at risk, and we all have a collective responsibility to safeguard children and adults that come into contact with our organisation.